 New Congresswoman Will Pay Her Interns $15 An Hour.
 Is That A Big Deal?

-When Alexandria Ocasio-Cortez takes office next month, representing New York's 14th district, she'll be a part of the "blue wave" of new Democrats in the House.
+When Alexandria Ocasio-Cortez takes office next month, representing New York's 14th District, she will be a part of the "blue wave" of new Democrats in the House.
 But the 29-year-old may end up being a part of a different kind of wave, too: a bipartisan effort for members of Congress to pay the interns they employ.

 "Time to walk the walk," she tweeted on Tuesday.
 "Very few members of Congress actually pay their interns.
 We will be one of them."
-And she pledged more than just a stipend: her interns will make $15 an hour.
+And she pledged more than just a stipend: Her interns will make $15 an hour.

 Last year, two former unpaid House interns, Carlos Mark Vera and Guillermo Creamer, founded an organization called Pay Our Interns.
-They collected data about who pays what on Capitol Hill, and they've found that about 90 percent of House offices don't pay their interns at all – a figure that Creamer called "abysmal."
+They collected data about who pays what on Capitol Hill, and they found that about 90 percent of House offices don't pay their interns at all — a figure that Creamer called "abysmal."

 The numbers are a bit better on the Senate side: Half of Senate Democrats pay their interns at least a stipend, while 55 percent of Senate Republicans do.

-As for the $15 hourly wage, only three members of Congress currently pay their interns so well, Creamer tells NPR: Sen. Bernie Sanders, I-Vt., Doug Jones, D-Ala., and Rep. Adam Smith, a Democrat from Washington State.
+As for the $15 hourly wage, only three members of Congress currently pay their interns so well, Creamer tells NPR: Sen. Bernie Sanders, I-Vt., Doug Jones, D-Ala., and Rep. Adam Smith, a Democrat from Washington state.

 In the for-profit world, the Department of Labor's rules on paying interns have been clarified in recent years to state that that an intern must be the "primary beneficiary" of the internship, rather than the company.
 If the company is the primary beneficiary, then that intern is really an employee, and employees are entitled to minimum wage and overtime.

-But those laws exempt internships at non-profits and in the public sector.
+But those laws exempt internships at nonprofits and in the public sector.
 Thus congressional offices are not obligated to pay interns, and often, they don't.

 The House and Senate both passed bills earlier this year appropriating money for intern pay.
 The House approved $8.8 million, giving each member's office $20,000 per year to pay interns.
 The Senate version includes $5 million, to be allocated according to a state's population, providing an average of $50,000 per office.